usnistgov/nist-mud/README.md

 ## OpendDaylight Components ##

 OpenDaylight is used as the SDN controller.
 The following Karaf features in OpenDaylight implement the features above:
-This project consists of the following features:

 * features-sdnmud is the scalable MUD implementation.
 This application manages the mud-specific flow rules on the CPE switches.
 This component can be used independently of the others.
-* features-baseapp lays out the tables and provides some common utility functions (this is included in features-sdnmud).
-Some table space is reserved for future expansion.

 ## Building ##